13jmuller/WordleHelper/README.md

 Note: type "ggggg" when you win for the program to congratulate you :)

-## Copule Outlier Detection ##
+## Copula Outlier Detection ##
 First you want to make sure that you have the following libraries installed on your python terminal:
 ```from operator import index```
 ```from unittest import result```
 ```import numpy as np```